 The molded parts can be difficult to remove from the mold due to the shrinkage.
 Incorporate draft angles on vertical surfaces to facilitate easy part ejection from the mold.
 Typically, a draft angle of 1 to 2 degrees is sufficient.

 Draft angle is a design that ensures smooth ejection of the molded part from the mold cavity, minimizing defects and streamlining production.
-Click here to learn more details about draft angle design.

 Consider Metal Inserts Bonding: